Skip to Main Content Skip to Footer

 We offer multiple levels of in-house blood testing before surgery, which we will go over with you when you bring your pet in.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be suggested before surgery as well.

-It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
+Surgery must be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for at least 8 to 10 hours before surgery.
 Water can be left down for the pet until the morning of surgery.

 For many surgeries, we use absorbable sutures underneath the skin.
-These will dissolve on their own, and do not need to be removed later.
+These will dissolve on their own and do not need to be removed later.
 Some surgeries may require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet's activity level for a time and no baths are allowed for the first 14 days after surgery.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

 For dogs, we may recommend an oral anti-inflammatory the day after surgery and several days after to lessen the risk of discomfort and swelling.
 Because cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
-After surgery, pain medication is given on a case by case basis.
+After surgery, pain medication is given on a case-by-case basis.
 Any animal that appears painful will receive additional pain medication.

 We use narcotic patches for some surgeries in dogs as well.
 The cost will depend on the size of the dog.
 Injectable pain medications may also be used after surgery on both dogs and cats.
 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.

 While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as having an x-ray of the hips to check for hip dysplasia, ear cleaning, or implanting an identification microchip.
 If you would like an estimate for these extra services, please call ahead of time.
-This is especially important if the person dropping the pet off for surgery is not the primary decision maker for the pet's care.
+This is especially important if the person dropping the pet off for surgery is not the primary decision-maker for the pet's care.

-When you bring your pet in for surgery, we will need to 5 to 10 minutes of time to fill out paperwork and make decisions on the blood testing and other options available.
+When you bring your pet in for surgery, we will need 5 to 10 minutes to fill out paperwork and make decisions on the blood testing and other options available.
 When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet's home care needs.

 We will call you before your scheduled surgery appointment to confirm the time you will be dropping your pet off and to answer any questions you might have.
 In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.